Beyond Intractability

 Former CRS Mediator, Chicago Office; Private Mediator; President of Conflict Management Initiatives

-Q: What does it mean, be honest to yourself, in this context?
+Q: What does it mean to be honest to yourself in this context?

 A: Well, know what you're doing and don't get involved with anything that you don't feel you can manage or stay with.
 I think that's important.
 We could talk about the skills people need in this work, in mediation, and they're formidable.
 None of us have all of those skills, but we move in that direction as best we can and keep developing our skills as we do our work.
 And if people see that we're there to help them and doing credible work, they're not going to throw you out if you make a mistake.
 You'll survive your mistakes in these things typically.
 I usually have, not always, but usually.